 - The person’s services are integrated into the regular functioning of the other contracting party;

-A worker whose labor or services is integrated into the business or significantly affects a business’s success is likely considered an employee.
+A worker whose labor or services is integrated into the business or significantly affect a business’s success is likely considered an employee.

 - The person is required to perform the work personally